-While ASU accepts transfer credit from other accredited institutions, all transfer credit may not apply toward a Bachelor of Science in Nursing (BSN) degree.
-Students completing course work at a community college or university other than ASU should consult a College of Nursing & Healthcare Innovation academic advisor to plan an appropriate sequence of prerequisite courses and to apply to the professional program.
+While ASU accepts transfer credit from other accredited institutions, all transfer credit may not apply toward a B.S.N.
+Students completing course work at a community college or university other than ASU should consult a College of Nursing and Health Innovation academic advisor to plan an appropriate sequence of prerequisite courses and to apply to the professional program.
 The college has a transfer partnership agreement with the Maricopa Community College District.
-See a College of Nursing & Healthcare Innovation academic advisor for details.
+See a College of Nursing and Health Innovation academic advisor for details.
 The college may not accept transfer credit (especially science) completed more than seven years before the date of application to the professional program.